building5/zoql/README.md

 # Return id and timestamps of all rate plan charges updated after a given date
 $ zoql "select Id, UpdatedDate from RatePlanCharge where UpdatedDate >= '2018-05-11T10:40:14-07:00'"

+# Return a list of fields and related objects for Subscription
+$ zoql --describe Subscription
 ```

  [ZOQL]: https://knowledgecenter.zuora.com/DC_Developers/K_Zuora_Object_Query_Language